Good Monday morning.

 Republicans are accusing Hochul’s campaign of encouraging people to “stalk” and incite hatred of Zeldin — just hours before the Long Island congressman was attacked on stage during a Rochester-area event last week.

-Prior to the Zeldin campaign event, Hochul’s campaign sent out media advisory, titled “‘Big Lie’ Lee kicks off statewide ‘MAGA Republican’ bus tour,” to subscribers of its email list.
+Prior to the Zeldin campaign event, Hochul’s campaign sent out a media advisory, titled “‘Big Lie’ Lee kicks off statewide ‘MAGA Republican’ bus tour,” to subscribers of its email list.

 New York’s Democratic Party is asking for the Jan.
 6 committee in Washington, D.C., to investigate Zeldin, alleging that he strongly supported Trump and “his efforts to overturn the 2020 election results.”

 An attempted attack on Zeldin quickly set in motion the latest round of political combat over the effectiveness of the state’s bail laws.
-The recently updated data on bail outcomes, however, went undiscussed
+The recently updated data on bail outcomes, however, went undiscussed.

 The NYPD was called in to protect Zeldin during a campaign rally in Queens yesterday evening.